 a trustee of a family trust you’re a beneficiary of.

-the amount you want transferred
+The amount you want transferred.

-the date you’d like it transferred.
+The date you’d like the credit transferred.

 If it is to be transferred to debt covered by an instalment arrangement.

 Special rules apply if the return period has had tax pooling funds transferred in.